bbbbbr/Petris/info/Manual.md

 #### Head-to-Head 2 Player
-   - Two players can compete over Game Boy Link Cable (on CGB and GBA) for all game types.
+- Two players can compete over Game Boy Link Cable (on CGB and GBA) in all game types.
-   - Send crunch-ups to your opponent when you complete pets and on level-up. **One crunch-up is sent for every 4 tiles in a completed pet.**
+- Send crunch-ups to your opponent when you complete pets and on level-up.
+- **One crunch-up is sent for every 4 tiles in a completed pet.**
 - The last player standing wins the match.
 - Recommended game type: Crunch-up
+- **To start 2 Player**
+  1. Go to the options screen *(both players)*
+  1. Connect link cable *(both players)*
+  1. When the link is detected a "2P" icon will appear in the upper-left of the screens
+  1. Difficulty: Players may choose different difficulty settings
+  1. Music: It is recommended for only *one* player to have music turned on
+  1. One of the players should:
+     1. Set *"2 Player VS"* to *"ON"*
+     1. Choose a game type
+     1. Press "Start" to begin the match

 #### Difficulty Setting